 I know we haven’t been on the road for long, you know, enough to share our expertise and all that, but we’ve had our share of mistakes, so I’m here to share them with you.

 The mistakes we’ve made in our first months traveling full time with kids

-Check the kids’ got their bags.
+- Check the kids’ got their bags.
 Especially if you have little ones, be sure to check they are carrying what they’re supposed to.
-Coral (4) was supposed to take a little bag with the all the toys she would be taking to the trip, her money and her tablet.
+Coral (4) was supposed to take a little bag with all the toys she would be taking to the trip, her money and her tablet.
 I don’t really know when she did it, but she threw it away.
-I’m pretty sure she asked me to carry it and I was stressed out or something, I told her to carry it herself or put in the trash.
+I’m pretty sure she asked me to carry it and I was stressed out or something and told her to carry it herself or put in the trash.
 She chose the later.
 We only found out a few days later because the boys were playing with their Pokémon cards and she asked for hers.
 She told us right away that she had thrown it out because I told her to.
 She’s still dealing with the loss of her favorite toys – and so are we.
-Luckily, her tablet was in my handbag.
+Luckily, her tablet was in my handbag and she didn’t have much money.
 So, really, check they’re carrying what they’re supposed to.

 I think that’s enough for today.

 Let me know in the comments what travel mistakes you’ve had!